shafiqihtsham/SortingVisualizer/README.md

 - Bubble Sort
 - Insertion Sort

-## Todo :

 - Merge Sort
 - Quicksort

+## Todo :

+- Heap Sort

 ## Not to do: